drmytek/HX35/README.md

 * Scan Driver: Split will affect local keyboard only.
 Split will have no effect on MIDI input.
 * Firmware: Bugfix, SysEx communication (i.e. HX3.5 Editor connection) fails on MIDI channels different from 1

 Only "Firmware Update" (no EEPROM) necessary if updating from 5.105 and up.
-Update Scan Driver if using MIDI input with masterkeyboards (will handle split itself)
+Update Scan Driver if using MIDI input with masterkeyboards (will handle split itself).
+If you want to retain previous split function (affects sound generator), do not update Scan Driver or use #16 (enclosed).

 <b>09/19/2018</b> Firmware 5.300